All of what you see here today comes from practical, hands-on experience in creating digital art for more than a decade—not from time spent in school.

 When I started out producing 3D digital illustrations, I initially used software named Poser that was developed in 1995.
 Learn more about Poser.

-Shown below are some of my earliest attempts to create illustrations of men from 2007.
-I have to admit that these look very primitive and awkward.
+Shown below for one of my earliest attempts (2007) to create an illustration of a man.
+I have to admit that this illustration looks very primitive and awkward.
 At that time, I had not yet arrived at the level of skill that I have today.

 Because I came to feel very restricted by the way Poser works, I went in search of some other software that would better suit the way I work.
 I’m pleased to report that I found it!
 DAZ (Digital Art Zone) 3D Studio is what I use exclusively today and what I recommend to anyone.